galk87/playground/README.md

 1. **Image-Based Few-Shot Learning**: The system uses 23 carefully selected example images with their correct labels to teach the model how to extract scoreboard information.

+2. **Text-Only Mode**: When enabled, the system uses text descriptions of the examples instead of actual images, which can reduce API costs while maintaining good accuracy.

-2. **Iterative Similarity Selection with Accumulated Examples**: The examples were selected through an iterative process that:
+3. **Iterative Similarity Selection with Accumulated Examples**: The examples were selected through an iterative process that:
    - Tests the model on validation images
    - Identifies mistakes
    - Finds training images similar to the mistakes